Kullmann/Photocrypt/bin/README.md

 Then the executable file will be generated inside bin/dist directory.

-If you are in windows, you can run application by
+If you are in windows, you can run application by running the following in bin directory

 ```bash
 dist/app.exe
 ```

-If you are in linux distros, you can run application by
+If you are in linux distros, you can run application by running the following in bin directory
 ```bash
 dist/app
 ```